Hyundai Ioniq Electric (2016-2022) boot space & seating

-The Hyundai Ioniq Electric is far from the most practical family car, but it’s more than adequate in key areas
+The Hyundai Ioniq Electric is far from the most practical electric family car these days, but it's more than adequate in key areas

-The mid-life facelift improved the Ioniq Electric in a number of ways, and as the proportions of the cae haven’t changed, it’s just as practical and as spacious as before.
+The mid-life facelift improved the Ioniq Electric in a number of ways, and as the proportions of the car haven’t changed, it’s just as practical and as spacious as before.

 Hyundai Ioniq Electric interior space, storage & comfort